 The fieldwork data in this study has been acquired in collaboration with S. Bowman, A. Holbrook, and S. Anderson (ENIS Sfax), R. Vance (VU University) and T. Thorngill (TU Delft).
 Data has been digitized and processed using DigiFract (N. Hardebol, TU Delft) and GOCAD (Paradigm), supported with Gocad research plugins (Gocad Research Group).The fracture dataset for this paper is available in CAD format through dx.doi.org/10.4121/uuid:6d096e88-14e0-4d6e-aeca-a0b9f7b3ea56.
 Petrophysical analysis of rock samples has been done by S. Frazier (VU University).
 Geomechanical and permeability models have been generated using ABAQUS (Dassault systems) and CSMP++ (ETH Zürich) respectively.

 The source code for the model used in this study, the UCLA-LES, is freely available at http://xxxx.org/uclales/.
-Both the data and input files necessary to reproduce the experiments with UCLA-LES, are available from the authors upon request (firstname.lastname@example.org).
+The input files necessary to reproduce the experiments are available in the supplement.
 The data are archived at the German Climate Computing Center (DKRZ).

 Data is in figures: